Ada-Developers-Academy/core-cs-fundamentals/graphs/01-graphs.md

 Directed graphs can be useful to represent one-way relationships.
 For example, imagine the graph below depicts available flights for an airline.
 We can see that there is a flight available from Mexico City to Lima, but there is no available reciprocal flight from Lima back to Mexico City.
 Likewise, there is a flight from Paris to Istanbul, but no flight from Istanbul to Paris.

 Directed graphs can still include bidirectional relationships.
-For example, the double-ended between Mexico City and Paris indicates that there is both a flight from Mexico City to Paris and from Paris back to Mexico City.
+For example, the edge with the double-ended arrow between Mexico City and Paris indicates that there is both a flight from Mexico City to Paris and from Paris back to Mexico City.

 ![Example Directed Graph Airline Flights](images/directed-graph-flights.png)